 Berlin Street Art Walk – trip advice

 Interested in a Berlin street art walk?
-The urban art can be found everywhere in Berlin: the unique open-air East Side Gallery, the Friedrichshain district with Urban Spree street art events, the Teltow storage area are one of among many.
+Urban art can be found everywhere in Berlin: the unique open-air East Side Gallery, the Friedrichshain district with Urban Spree street art events, the Teltow storage area are one among many.
 Street art can be found not only on screens, entrances, hallways and walls but also in some unconventional places, such as hidden corners, bridge piers and sidewalks.
 Any surface that carries an artwork often also carries a political message.

 Interested in a Berlin street art walk?